runabol/tork-docs/src/app/config/page.md

 uid = ""             # set the uid for the the task process (recommended) gid = ""             # set the gid for the the task process (recommended)
 ```

+## Environment Variables

+It is possible to override/specify any configuration property using an environment variable with the following format: `TORK_` + `CONFIG_PROPERTY`, replacing dots with underscores.
+For example, `TORK_LOGGING_LEVEL=warn`.